Zzzabiyaka/Test-Route-Manager/README.md

 # Test-Route-Manager
 That's the small task were given to me by on of the companies.
-The description can be found in .pdf file
+The description can be found in .pdf file.
+C++17 (mainly for optionals) and GTest used.